darkseid208/Food-Recipe-Web_App/README.md

 # 🍽️ Food Recipe Web App

-A **responsive and interactive Food Recipe Web App** that allows users to explore, search, and view recipes by category.
+The Food Recipe Web App is an interactive platform that allows users to explore, search, and save recipes from various cuisines worldwide.
+It offers a user-friendly interface to browse dishes by category, search by name, view detailed ingredients and cooking instructions, and save favorite recipes in a personal wishlist.
-It includes user authentication (Login & Signup), voice-based search, and a wishlist feature — all built using **HTML, CSS, and JavaScript**.

 ---

 ## 🚀 Features